Amardeep Singh Aujla

 Lieutenant General Amardeep Singh Aujla, PVSM, UYSM, YSM, SM, VSM (born on 3 December 1966) is a serving General Officer of the Indian Army.
 He currently serves as the Master General Sustenance (MGS).
 He had earlier served as the General Officer Commanding (GOC) of the Srinagar-based Chinar Corps(XV).

 Early life and education

-Lieutenant General Aujla hails from Mohali, Punjab, and is an alumnus of Indian Military Academy, Dehradun.
+Lieutenant General Aujla hails from Mohali, Punjab, and is an alumnus of National Defence Academy, Pune and Indian Military Academy, Dehradun.
 He has attended highly regarded career courses including the Defence Services Staff College, Wellington, the Higher Command Course at Army War College, Mhow and National Defence College, New Delhi.
 He holds M Phil in Defence and Strategic Studies from Devi Ahilya University, Indore, and also from Madras University, Chennai.

 Career

 Lieutenant General Aujla was commissioned into the 13th Battalion The Rajputana Rifles on 19 Dec 1987.
 The General has vast experience in Counter Insurgency Operations having served multiple times in Jammu and Kashmir.
 He has commanded the 15th Battalion The Rajputana Rifles in deserts, an Infantry Brigade, and an Infantry Division (Vajra Division) along the Line of Control in North Kashmir.

 Lieutenant General Aujla has held numerous Instructional and Staff appointments which include two tenures as an instructor at the Commando Wing, The Infantry School, Belgaum and an instructor tenure at HQ IMTRAT, Bhutan, a tenure as Brigade Major of an Infantry Brigade during OP PARAKRAM, Colonel General Staff in a Corps HQ, Director Perspective Planning in IHQ of MoD (Army), Brigadier General Staff (Operations) at Chinar Corps, Brigadier Infantry (C) at Infantry Directorate, IHQ of MoD (Army) and Major General General Staff (MGGS Operations) at HQ Northern Command.